Skip to content

 The arc begins with the Straw Hat Pirates arriving at Fish-Man Island, a place where humans and Fish-Men coexist.
 They soon discover the history of discrimination between the two groups and the ongoing tension that exists.
 As they delve deeper into the island’s secrets, they unravel a plot by the New Fish-Man Pirates to take over the Ryugu Kingdom.

-See also One Piece Episode Duration Guide - Find Out Now!
+See also Red Wedding Episode - Find Out Which It Is!

 The arc introduces various subplots and characters, such as the tragic stories of Fisher Tiger and Queen Otohime, who played significant roles in the history of Fish-Man Island.
 These narratives highlight the struggles faced by Fish-Men and the desire for equality.